Abraham Afewerki: Early life

 Abraham Afewerki was born in 1966 in Asmara.
 During the Eritrean War of Independence, Abraham and his family fled the fighting and lived as refugees in Sudan.
 He was interested in music from an early age, taking up the harmonica.
 Abraham joined the Eritrean People's Liberation Front (EPLF) at the age of 12, as a member of a cultural troupe which toured areas controlled by the EPLF.
 He began writing his own songs and music regarding the war, performing them from 1979 onwards.

 Abraham moved to Italy, where he learned to play the krar and continued to write songs in the theme of Eritrean nationalism.
 After several years, he moved to the United States where he studied for a bachelor's degree with honours.

 Music career

 Abraham’s first release, Wegahta (Dawn), was released in 1991.
 During the following 15 years, Abraham released two more albums which further propelled his popularity among Eritreans.
 His songs were popular because his lyrics expressed strong and poetic images of Eritrea’s culture.
 His song "Abzelena Halina" ("Wherever We Are") became greatly popular in Eritrea and the world; his socially conscious words and evocative lyrics talked of the bravery of the nation.

 In his final release, entitled Semai ("Sky" in Tigrinya), Abraham collaborates with several Eritrean musicians, the result of which was an exquisite sound.
 Abraham continued to blend his music with jazz, R&B, and Reggae rhythms at the same time maintaining his music’s originality and authenticity.
-One song from the album, "Semay Deretey Iyu" ("The Sky Is My Limit"), has become one of the popular songs in Eritrea.
+One song from the album, "Semay" (also the title of the album), has become one of the popular songs in Eritrea.